AmrheMinott/COMP2406_Project-5/README.md

 Student Number:		101107093

+What Project is about:
-Idea behind the assignment:	This is a quiz generator that only supplies you with quizzes if you are logged into the server where your information is saved in a server
+  This is a quiz generator that only supplies you with quizzes if you are logged into the server where your information is saved in a server

 Necessary Files Given inside the zip folder after being unzipped to run program